 Use constraints to ensure you do not over-communicate to customers (for example, one email per week, two SMS per month), or over-expose customers to a specific action or group of actions.

-- Customer contact limits
+- Outbound limits

 - Limit the number of interactions which a customer can receive over a given period of time on a specific channel.
 For example, you can decide that you do not want your customers to receive more than two emails per week.
-When in Edit mode, you can open the contact limit rule directly and make any required changes.
+When in Edit mode, you can open the contact limit directly and make any required changes.
 This rule is automatically saved into your implementation ruleset as part of the Context Dictionary generation process.

 - Contact policy library